Shear-shape cocycles for measured laminations and ergodic theory of the earthquake flow: Shear-shape cooordinates for transverse foliations

 \begin{lemma} Let $\lambda$ be a measured lamination on $S$ and let $\mathcal{F}$ be a measure-equivalent measured foliation.
 Then there is a one-to-one, $\pi_1(S)$--equivariant correspondence between the boundary leaves of $\widetilde{S} \setminus \tilde \lambda$ and singular leaves of $\widetilde{\mathcal{F}}$.
 Moreover, singular leaves of $\widetilde{\mathcal{F}}$ that share a common separatrix correspond to boundary leaves of the same component of $\widetilde{S} \setminus \tilde \lambda$. \end{lemma}

 This lemma in particular allows us to read off the topological type of $S \setminus \lambda$ from the horizontal separatrices of $q$.
 Set $\Xi(q)$ to be the union of the horizontal separatrices of $q$, equipped with the path metric.
 This 1-complex also comes equipped with a ribbon structure (that is, a cyclic ordering of the edges incident to each vertex) and by thickening each component of $\Xi(q)$ according to this ribbon structure we see that $\Xi(q)$ can be regarded as a spine for the components of $S \setminus \lambda$.
+Our construction of $\arc(q)$ then records the dual arc system to the spine $\Xi(q)$ of $S \setminus \lambda$.